 MetLife's discounts for multiple policy lines are the best in our review and include their home, auto, and life insurance.
 The largest bundling discount, however, is for customers who are also insured through an employer's MetLife group insurance.

-Foremost is a member of the Farmers Insurance Group of Companies and providers insurance in all 50 states and Washington D.C.
-The company has an AM Best financial strength rating of A (Excellent) and a positive track record with the NAIC, with very few complaints about their homeowner and commercial property policies.
+Foremost is a member of the Farmers Insurance Group of Companies and provides landlord insurance in many states.
+The company has an AM Best financial strength rating of A (Excellent) and a positive track record with the NAIC, with an about-average number of complaints for their homeowner policies in 2020.

 We chose Foremost as the best option for fixer-uppers and custom coverage because of how many perks and coverage options the company offers.
 It was also one of the few insurers who could insure older homes and fixer-uppers.
 The company doesn't require landlords to insure their primary home in order to insure the rental property.